C-L-Thomas/Nasonia_Trikinetics/README.md

 Welcome to the homepage of Trikinetic data analysis for _Nasonia_ in the social epigenetics lab at the University of Leicester.
+For full instructions on data analysis please see our [wiki](https://github.com/C-L-Thomas/Nasonia_Trikinetics/wiki).